awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 **Note**
 This tutorial uses libraries for the MXNet ML framework, but libraries for TensorFlow are also available\.
 For more information, including limitations, see [Runtimes and Precompiled Framework Libraries for ML Inference](ml-inference.md#precompiled-ml-libraries)\.

-1. On your computer, open the [AWS IoT console](https://console.aws.amazon.com/iotv2)\.
+1. On your computer, open the [AWS IoT Core console](https://console.aws.amazon.com/iotv2)\.

 1. In the navigation pane, choose **Software**\.
-![\[The AWS IoT console with Software highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-software.png)
+![\[The AWS IoT Core console with Software highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-software.png)

 1. In the **Machine learning inference** section, for ** Runtimes and precompiled framework libraries**, choose **Configure download**\.